Purpose

 Notice

-secure_file_priv, you can connect to the database only through a local socket to execute the SQL statement that modifies the global variable.
+secure_file_priv, you can only modify it by connecting to the database through a local Unix socket.
 For more information, see secure_file_priv.obclient> SET GLOBAL secure_file_priv = "/";Log out.

 Note